Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 12. String

 12.1.
 Write a program that displays a string (single word) 12.2.
-Write a program that displays a string (single or multiple words)
+Write a program that displays a string (a line)

+12.3.
+Write a program that converts a line to uppercase.
+12.4.
+Write a program that converts a line to lowercase.

 12. String.h